Ym767/STAT-628---Module-2/README.md

 - `STAT 628 Group6.pptx`: Presentation slides for the model.

+- `Executive Summary.pdf`: 2-page executive summary of data cleaning, analysis, and discussion of model.
 ## Body Fat Prediction App

 You can access the Body Fat Prediction App developed based on our model directly via the following link: